Deployment and Maintenance / Backup and Migration

 2.2 Import Data

-The reference command for importing data is as follows:
+The reference command for the import operation is as follows:

 | Bash | |